 Do you build bridges?

-One morning there was a knock on John's door.
-He opened it to find a man with a carpenter's tool box.
+One morning, there was a knock on Mohan's door.
+He opened it and saw a man holding a carpenter toolbox for fixing things.

-The carpenter said, "I think I understand the situation.
-Show me the nails and the digger and I'll be able to do a job that pleases you."
+The carpenter replied, "I understand.
+Show me the nails and the digger, and I'll do a job you'll like."

-The two brothers stood at each end of the bridge, and then they met in the middle, taking each other's hand.
-They turned to see the carpenter hoist his toolbox onto his shoulder.
-"No, wait!
-Stay a few days.
-I've a lot of other projects for you," said the older brother.
-"I'd love to stay on," the carpenter said, but I have many more bridges to build.
+The two brothers stood at each end of the bridge, then met in the middle, holding hands.
+They turned to see the carpenter lifting his toolbox onto his shoulder.
+'Wait!
+Please stay a few days.
+I have more projects for you,' said the older brother.
+'I'd like to,' replied the carpenter, 'but I have many more bridges to build.'

 Related Links: